How to Pass a VA C&P Exam: What Veterans Must Do and Avoid

 • Duration: Track how long the fatigue lasts (e.g., feeling drained for most of the day).

-Keeping a symptom journal like this documents the daily impact of your condition.
+Keeping a symptom journal like this documents the impact of your condition on your mobility, relationships, work, and sleep, etc.

 4. Consider Obtaining a Nexus Letter

-Carry relevant medical records, a list of medications, and any Disability Benefits Questionnaires (DBQs) completed by your private doctor.
+Carry relevant medical records, both VA and private, a list of ongoing medications, and any Disability Benefits Questionnaires (DBQs) completed by your private doctor.
 These materials help support your claim.

 Being punctual on your C&P exam date may make you seem responsible and sincere.
 Treat the examiner with respect and stay focused on your symptoms and limitations.
 A cooperative attitude ensures the focus remains on your condition and claim.